mkurz/deadbolt-2-guide/manuscript/05-deadbolt-java-templates.md

 In each case, the fallback content is defined as a second `Content` block following the primary body.

-{pagebreak}

 ### Timeouts

 Because templates use blocking calls when rendering, the promises returned from the Deadbolt handler, etc, need to be completed during the rendering process.
 A timeout, with a default value of 1000ms, is used to wait for the completion but you may want to change this.
 You can do this in two ways.

 ##### Set a global timeout

-If you want to change the default timeout, define `deadbolt.java.view-timeout` in your configuration and give it a milisecond value, e.g.
+If you want to change the default timeout, define `deadbolt.java.view-timeout` in your configuration and give it a millisecond value, e.g.

     deadbolt {
       java {